-- PolicySet/d identifiers will be URIs of the form info:fedora/policies/PolicyResource.
-This identifier will be resolvable to the path to the policy resource in the repository.
-Internal policy element identifiers for the XACML elements PolicyId and RuleId will have the urn prefix fcrepo-xacml.
+- PolicySetId identifiers will be URIs of the form info:fedora/policies/PolicyResource.
+This identifier will be resolvable to the path to the Internal policy element identifiers for the XACML elements PolicyId and RuleId will have the urn prefix fcrepo-xacml.